 The Accuplacer is a placement test given to students who intend to enroll in Louisiana Tech University.
 The Accuplacer’s purpose is to place students into the proper course relative to their abilities.
 In most cases, it is used to determine whether a student needs to complete a remedial course requirement before enrolling in 100-level courses.

 The Accuplacer replaces the COMPASS exam formerly given for the same purpose.
 It is a computerized exam and scores are available immediately upon completion.

 Students intending to enroll for the Fall Quarter must wait until March to take the Accuplacer.

-NOTE: Students who have previously attempted a remedial (099 course) will not receive credit from the Accuplacer.
+NOTE: Students who have previously attempted, failed, or withdrawn from a remedial course will not receive credit from the Accuplacer.

 Must pay in advance in the Cashiers Office of Keeny Hall, located downstairs directly below the Registrar.
 (103 Keeny Circle)